 FHA provides mortgage insurance to the private lenders, ensuring the buyers are eligible for a mortgage loan.

 Interest rates for an FHA mortgage usually feature the going interest rate, but the down payment amounts with an FHA mortgage are lower than those of conventional loans.
 Closing costs can be financed in the mortgage, and the down payment may be as low as 3% of the purchase price.

 VA loans are guaranteed by the Department of Veterans Affairs.
 Veterens and service people can benefit from a VA loan, which typically offers a low interest rate, no down payment, and reduced closing costs.
 While it's true that the loans don't originate from the VA, the office certifies borrowers by providing eligibility certificates.

 - Piggy-back loans

 You may finance your down payment with a second mortgage that closes along with the first.
 Generally the piggyback loan is for 10 percent of the home's price, while the first mortgage covers 80 percent.
 In contrast to the usual 20 percent down payment, the buyer will just have to cover the remaining 10 percent.

 - Carry-Back loans

-Want to discuss down payments?
-Give us a call: 205-941-1484.
+Want to discuss down payment options?
+Give us a call at 205-941-1484.